What is Biomedical Science?

 It is always an advantage to have Chemistry and Physics coming into a course such as Biomedical Science.
 However, it is feasible to take up one or both of these subjects on entry to the course, and the first year programme is tailored to support students who enter the programme without prior knowledge of these subjects.

 What kind of person should you be?

-This profession requires scientists who are mindful of their responsibility when dealing with human health.
-It also means that they are often privy to information concerning patients that they cannot divulge for ethical reasons other than in the course of their work.
+Applicants to the programme should have a keen interest in science, laboratory medicine, and health.
+This profession requires scientists that are mindful of their responsibility when dealing with human health.
+Confidentiality is of paramount importance as information concerning patients cannot be divulged for ethical reasons other than in the course of their work.

 What is the time divide between CIT and UCC?

 The programme for the BSc (Honours) in Biomedical Science is taught equally by CIT and UCC, so this means that the students will expect to spend some days in one institution or the other.
 The timetable is arranged to minimise travel between the two colleges.

 Shirley graduated in 2012 and completed her clinical placement in the Cork University Hospital (CUH) and Bantry General Hospital.
 She then went on to do a research Masters in Microbiology in collaboration with researchers in CIT.

 Shirley now works as a Medical Scientist in the Blood Transfusion department, CUH.
 Her work focuses on the safe provision of blood and blood products to patients, which ranges from routine operations to serious emergency situations.
 Blood grouping, antibody screening and molecular testing are part of her routine day and she also helps train medical scientists.
 The work can be demanding and fast paced at times but rewarding on so many levels.